Sandpaper Grit Chart: The Ultimate Guide to Grit Sizes & Material Selection

 Using the Wrong Grit

-- Tips: Sandpaper is classed by grit, so start with a coarse grit for rough work and a fine one for precise work.
+- Tips: Sandpaper is classified by grit, so start with a coarse grit for rough work and a fine one for precise work.
 [IC] Use the sandpaper grit chart to determine the best grit for washing and scraping.

 Applying Too Much Pressure